b72u68/SimPL/README.md

 But why dot that when I could spend 24 hours to make a parser to automate it.
 It would be fun!
 (It wasn't).

+## Syntax

-The BNF for SimPL is as followed:
+The syntax of SimPL language is described by the BNF grammar below:

 ```
 op = + | - | * | / | > | < | >= | <= | = | && | ||